Top HR Career Questions and Answers

 A. Would like you to ignite a bunch of HR pros?
-Simply challenge the importance of their Senior Professional in Human Resources (SPHR) accreditation.
+Simply challenge the importance of their Senior Professional in Human Resources (SPHR) accreditation or other HR certifications.
 Several folks are passionate about their qualification, and others are equally excited that hiring managers really don't care when people use a SPHR label after their name.
 It sometimes is an entertaining controversy to watch.

 According to Cornell University, only having HR qualifications and accreditations really are not sufficient in today's corporate environment where requirements of human resources managers have never been greater.

 Conversely, the Society for Human Resource Management suggests that SPHR "badges" can easily position people away from groups of HR candidates without them, boosting opportunities for company advancement or obtaining a better job at a different firm.

 So, exactly what's the solution?
 Why not acquire both?
 Why not get an official certification as an HR expert and tag your diploma?
 In this way, all your bases are covered.